evanx/redex/docs/redisRouting.md

    }
 ```

-#### Timeout
+#### Reply and error handling

 The importer gets an exporter's promise, or a chain of promises, and chains that within a timeout promise.

-In the event of a timeout or some other error, an exception is thrown.
-The exception is caught typically by the importer, e.g. as follows:
+In the event of a timeout or some other error, this exception is caught by the importer as follows:
 ```javascript
    try {
       var message = await this.redis.brpoplpush(this.config.queue.in,